rthen/win10-unfuck/README.md

 # win10-unfuck
 Remove anti-privacy, anti-security, and general nuisance "features" from Windows 10.

 **Do not run any of these scripts without understanding what they're doing.
-This repo isn't meant for the unexperienced 'end user'.**
+This repo isn't meant for the unexperienced user.**

 ------------------

 Before running some  of these scripts, you probably need 'real' admin access on your machine.
+You can try it [the polite way](https://github.com/dfkt/win10-unfuck/issues/3), or you can do it the less popup-obnoxious way:

 **Warning:** Disabling UAC using this method will break all Metro Store apps until enabled again, and the computer restarted.
+Don't leave your machine vulnerable.

 ------------------